What Should My Baby’s Poop Look Like?

 What should my baby’s poop look like?

 Very loose or very watery stools may indicate diarrhea.
 This is also an important moment to call your baby’s healthcare provider, as diarrhea can often be a sign of illness or infection, and if it is not closely monitored, it could lead to dehydration.
-Diarrhea may alternatively be a sign of lactose intolerance, requiring the need for a lactose-free formula like Baby’s Only® Organic Sensitive with Organic DHA & ARA Formula.
+Diarrhea may alternatively be a sign of lactose intolerance, requiring the need for a lactose reduced formula such as Baby’s Only® Organic Sensitive DHA/ARA Toddler Formula.
 Potentially, diarrhea may be a sign that your child is not tolerating a dairy-based formula.
 Again, check in with your child’s healthcare provider to determine the cause for the concern.

 How can I tell if my baby is not tolerating a formula based upon his or her poop?